toddWallentine/brushwoord-score/README.md

-# brushwoord-score
+# Brushwood Golf Club Scoring

-A scoring application for the Brushwood golf club
+This application provides a C#-based command line application that is a prototype of the scoring system for the Brushwood Golf Club.